pdxparrot/assets/SETUP.md

 * Create and save a new Empty scene
 * Attach the desired lighting settings
 * Add the scene to the Build Settings
+* Create a new level helper script that overrides the Game LevelHelper
+  * Implement the required interface
+  * Levels can share a single helper or it can be per-level as needed
+* Create an empty Prefab and add the new level helper component to it
+* Add a level helper prefab to each level as they're created
+* If using players, create new empty GameObjects and attach Spawnpoint components to them
+  * Set the tag to 'Player' on these
 * **TODO:** finish this
 * **TODO:** Document how to transition levels
-* **TODO:** Levels require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn if using a player
-* **TODO:** Levels should have a level helper in them

 # TODO